PAM-challenge-beta/website/content/tasks/first-task/subtaskB/index.md

 ## Development set

 Our development set is composed of all SORP datasets except the Balleny Island 2015 dataset, kept for evaluation.
-The development annotation files and associated audio data can be found [here]().
+The development annotation files and associated audio data can be found [here](https://drive.google.com/drive/folders/16Vaq4dzsCOnxoQAMxV8GMJhNYz0Ogukz?usp=sharing).
 See the general dataset presentation [page](https://github.com/PAM-challenge-beta/website/blob/main/content/datasets.md) for more details on the SORP dataset.

 ## Evaluation set

 Among the eleven datasets in the original publication, the dataset Balleny Island 2015 was chosen for evaluation.
+The development annotation files and associated audio data can be found [here](https://drive.google.com/drive/folders/16Vaq4dzsCOnxoQAMxV8GMJhNYz0Ogukz?usp=sharing).
 This dataset represents a unique geographical location, the recording device used is only shared with one other dataset and finally, all seven labels are significatively present in it.

 The evaluation set includes 200 hours of recordings at 1KHz (but it can be downsampled at 250Hz as no target vocalization gets higher than 120Hz), with:
 - 923 BmA